Gungor: The Michael Gungor Band

+2010 - 2014: Gungor

-Michael renamed the group from The Michael Gungor Band to simply Gungor in 2010.
+Michael Gungor renamed the group from The Michael Gungor Band to simply Gungor in 2010.
 The first album release under the new name was Beautiful Things in 2010 that features a short gospel-blues jam featuring Israel Houghton titled "Heaven".
-In 2011, the album and its title track, "Beautiful Things", were nominated for the Grammy categories Best Rock or Rap Gospel Album and Best Gospel Song, respectively.
+In 2011, the album and its title track, "Beautiful Things", were nominated in the Grammy categories Best Rock or Rap Gospel Album and Best Gospel Song, respectively.

 In 2011, Gungor released Ghosts Upon the Earth.
 Gungor followed up with a live album, A Creation Liturgy in 2012.
 The band's third studio album, I Am Mountain, was released on September 24, 2013.
 On October 24, 2013, the band began its 60-city headline tour across the U.S., Canada, Australia, New Zealand, and Europe.

-Though Gungor's music is filled with Christian themes, the collective has attempted to distance itself from being labeled simply a "Christian" band due to the problematic way the term is often used.
+Though Gungor's music is filled with Christian themes, the band has attempted to distance itself from being labeled simply a "Christian" band due to the problematic way the term may be used.
 Michael refers to Gungor as a collective because at any given time the group is composed of 3-10 members.
 He and his wife believe that their music transcends one genre.
 Gungor write songs that are a mix of indie rock, post rock, progressive rock, soft rock and more.
 If asked, Michael describes his song style as "alternative, folk, textured and experimental."
 They performed at SXSW 2014.

+2015 - 2017: One Wild Life

 In 2015, Gungor embarked on their most ambitious creative project thus far: One Wild Life.
-The band released three full-length albums—Soul, Spirit and Body—in a span of 12 months.
-One Wild Life: Soul kicked off the trilogy on August 7, 2015.
-While each record carries a distinct vibe, the album series presents a body of work that celebrates the adventure and challenges faced by Michael and Lisa Gungor since the release of their previous album "I Am Mountain".
+The band released three full-length albums—Soul, Spirit and Body—in a span of a year.
+One Wild Life: Soul began the trilogy on August 7, 2015.
+While each record carries a distinct vibe, the album series presents a body of work which celebrates the adventure and challenges faced by Michael and Lisa Gungor since the release of their previous album "I Am Mountain".
 One Wild Life: Soul charted on multiple Billboard charts the first week of release, including Billboard 200.
-On One Wild Life: Soul, Michael and Lisa wrote a song dedicated to Lucie, their second daughter, who was diagnosed with Down Syndrome.
+On One Wild Life: Soul, Michael and Lisa wrote a song dedicated to Lucie, their youngest daughter, who was diagnosed with Down syndrome.